dashpay/docs/docs/user/masternodes/understanding.rst

 quickly than a blockchain run entirely by unpaid volunteers.
 The more masternodes, the better and safer the Dash network.

-As of November 2018, the Dash network has `almost 3500 masternodes located
+As of September 2023, the Dash network has `almost 3500 masternodes located
 <http://178.254.23.111/~pub/masternode_count.png>`_ in `19
 countries <https://chainz.cryptoid.info/dash/#!network>`_ and
 hosted on `over 140 ISPs